|

 .

-(Mary Ellen and Melissa pop their chunks in simultaneously.
-Melissa gags quite a bit,
+and Melissa pop their chunks in simultaneously.
+Melissa gags quite

 .